freak12techno/grafana-interacter/README.md

 ./grafana-interacter --config <path to config>
 ```

-That's not really interesting, what you probably want to do is to have it running in the background.
+What you probably want to do is to have it running in the background in a detached mode.
 For that, first of all, we have to copy the file to the system apps folder:

 ```sh
 sudo cp ./grafana-interacter /usr/bin